-- The class teacher remains responsible for working with the pupil on a daily basis and will work closely with any teaching assistants involved to plan and assess the impact of support and interventions and how they can be linked with classroom teaching. - The SENCo will support the class teacher in the further assessment of the pupil's needs, in problem solving and advising on the effective implementation of support, where necessary,.
+- The class teacher remains responsible for working with the pupil daily and will work closely with any teaching assistants involved to plan and assess the impact of support and interventions and how they can be linked with classroom teaching. - The SENCo will support the class teacher in supporting further assessments of the pupil's needs, in problem solving and advising on the effective implementation of support, where necessary.